thenom/energenie_pi/README.md

  * Setup multiple schedules and control multiple sockets via each schedule
  * Add multiple time slots to each schedule
  * Basic web page for control and sockets current status
- * Randomly changes the on\off time based on a deviation value in seconds
+ * Randomly changes the on\off time based on a deviation value in minutes
+ * Can set the on\off time based on sunrise\sunset\etc...

 # Dependencies